 Thermal security cameras

-Thermal security cameras are specialized devices that detect heat emitted by objects, allowing them to create images based on temperature differences.
-The technology behind thermal cameras has evolved significantly since its inception, with early developments dating back to the 1920s.
-However, thermal cameras became more widely available for various applications in the late 20th century, particularly after the 1991 Gulf War when production increased and costs decreased.
+Thermal cameras detect heat emitted by objects, creating images based on temperature differences.
+Initially developed in the 1920s, they became widely used in the late 20th century, especially after the 1991 Gulf War, as production increased and costs dropped.

 C-Mount Cameras